 - Move the casualty into a cool place, out of direct daylight.

 - Get rid of the casualty’s unnecessary clothes, and rest the casualty on their side to expose the skin to the air.

 - Cool the casualty’s whole body by spraying cool— not icy —water, and fan the casualty to decrease their body temperature.
-Observe for signs of quickly progressing heatstroke.
+Generally, observe for signs of quickly progressing heatstroke.

 - Place ice packs to where important blood vessels lie close to the skin surface.
-Do not submerge the casualty in an icy bath.
+In addition, do not submerge the casualty in an icy bath.

 - If a kid has stopped breathing, start rescue breathing.

 - Do not provide aspirin to diminish a high body temperature that can take place with heatstroke.
-These drugs might cause troubles because of the body’s reaction to heatstroke.
+In addition, these drugs might cause troubles because of the body’s reaction to heatstroke.

 - If the casualty is conscious and vigilant enough to consume, offer the casualty liquids one to two liters over two hours for hydration.
-The majority of casualties with heatstroke have a distorted height of consciousness and cannot securely be offered fluids to swallow.
+Generally, the majority of casualties with heatstroke have a distorted height of consciousness and cannot securely be offered fluids to swallow.
 You might have to assist.
-Make certain the casualty is sitting up adequately so that he or she does not suffocate.
+In addition, make certain the casualty is sitting up adequately so that he or she does not suffocate.